-Foundations of Curriculum Studies I

-An introduction to curriculum studies as a field for scholarly inquiry and professional practice.
+Foundations of Curriculum Studies I 0.5 unit An introduction to curriculum studies as a field for scholarly inquiry and professional practice.
 This course includes an examination of theories and philosophies of curriculum studies, models of curriculum development and evaluation.

-Foundations of Curriculum Studies II

-Prerequisite: GCRD 6301 or permission of the instructor A continuation of curriculum studies as a field for scholarly inquiry and professional practice.
+Foundations of Curriculum Studies II 0.5 unit Prerequisite: GCRD 6301 or permission of the instructor A continuation of curriculum studies as a field for scholarly inquiry and professional practice.
 This course includes a focus on applied practice and process of curriculum development and implementation, including aims, design, implementation, and issues related to curriculum studies.